 Error Log

-In case you see White Screen of Death (WsoD) error, the significant thing you need to do is opening the error log.
-It will help in monitoring and examining the errors which cause a problematic situation.
+If you see a White Screen of Death (WsoD) error, open the error log.
+It will help monitor and examine the mistakes that cause a problematic situation.
 The error log is very beneficial during

 ● debugging a website issues